meghnakhanna/Datacamp-Projects/README.md

 ## The Python Folder
-Consists of DatacMap Projects In Python
+Consists of Datacamp Projects In Python

 ## The R Folder